 Once the dough has had time to develop, it’s absolutely amazing flavor, we’ll pull it out and scoop it.
 If it’s too hard to scoop you can let it come to room temperature first.

 I like using a cookie scoop so all my cookies will be exactly the same size and bake evenly.
-You can sprinkle on some sea salt right before they go into the oven if that suits you (depending on what kind of bakery you are 😉
+You can sprinkle on some sea salt right before they go into the oven if you like.

 And then… well magic!
 Let them cool on the pan a bit before eating , those chocolate puddles can make these difficult to lift in one piece.